oracle/terraform-provider-oci/website/docs/r/email_sender.html.markdown

 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `email_address` - The email address of the sender.
 * `email_domain_id` - The email domain used to assert responsibility for emails sent from this sender.
+* `email_ip_pool_id` - The IpPool [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) used to submit an email by Email Delivery when sent from this sender.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The unique OCID of the sender.
 * `is_spf` - Value of the SPF field.
 For more information about SPF, please see [SPF Authentication](https://docs.cloud.oracle.com/iaas/Content/Email/Concepts/overview.htm#components).